 Global Trends of Running Agile Distributed Teams

 Based on the 2019 Global Employee Survey, 85% of companies that run virtual teams claimed that they are likely to recommend this practice for their counterparts.
-The research also revealed the following: only 9% of remote team users face miscommunication issues or cultural difference gap problems.
-Other companies said the pitfalls arise from times to times depending on the internal circumstances or mismanagement.
+The research also revealed the following: only 9% of remote team users face miscommunication or cultural difference gap problems.
+Other companies said the pitfalls arise from time to time depending on the internal circumstances or mismanagement.
 Overall, most clients say that their remote employees feel less stressed and undermotivated; on the contrary, they are more dedicated, engaged, and collaborative with both the clients and their in-house teams.

 In 2018, the Annual Developer Survey identified that Agile methodologies are used by 85% of developers worldwide.
 They claimed that most of their clients receive quality services in a timely manner due to well-established principles required by Agile methodology.
-Companies pave the way to a successful collaboration with remote teams by implementing numerous tools for communication, progress tracking, and organize visits to understand the team better and discover their needs.
+Companies pave the way to a successful collaboration with remote teams by implementing numerous tools for communication, progress tracking, and organize visits to get to know the team better and discover their needs.
 Knowing the statistics of world tendency for hiring distributed software teams, let’s see why companies prefer them over in-house employees, and what are the pros and cons of delegating projects overseas.

 Why Do Companies Build Distributed Engineering Teams?

 Traditional employment is about tying the employees to regular working hours, following office rules, and daily routine, while remote employees get more flexibility at the same time operating in a comfortable environment.
-Companies that decide to outsource their staff or use nearshoring services should understand one thing: nothing can be set up without proper management.
+Companies that decide to outsource their development or use nearshoring services should understand one thing: nothing can be set up without proper management.
 But what is the reason that drives organizations to run geographically distributed teams?

 - Access to New Markets